aurigma/GraphicsMill.Samples/README.md

 Illustrates an example of a complicated pipeline which cuts a very large image into a big amount of smaller tiles at a single run.

+### G.08.
+Vignette

+*/G.LargeImages/G.08.Vignette/*

+Shows how to generate an elliptic alpha channel and use it to create a vignette in a memory-friendly manner.

 ## H. Green Screen Removal

 */H.GreenScreenRemoval/*